elgiano/nn.ar/README.md

 "libc10.dylib" is damaged and can’t be opened.
 You should move it to the Bin.
 ```

+**Note for windows users**: you need to copy some DLLs to the folder where you have `scsynth.exe`.
+1. Inside nn.ar folder you downloaded, there is a folder called `ignore`.
+Copy all the files inside this folder.
+2. Find the folder where you have `scsynth.exe`, it's usually something like: `C:\Program Files\SuperCollider3.x.x\` (where 3.x.x is the version you have installed).
+3. Paste all the .dll files you got in step 1 to the folder where `scsynth.exe` is.

 #### Building from source
 If you compile SuperCollider from source, or if you want to enable optimizations specific to your machine, you need to build this extension yourself.